mycsphd/mycsphd.github.io/_posts/2021-03-10-school-rankings.md

 * The [Computing Research Association](https://cra.org/) (a leading organization promoting CS Research) provided this [withering dismissable](https://cra.org/cra-statement-us-news-world-report-rankings-computer-science-universities/) of the rankings as "nonsense".
 * [Many](https://blog.regehr.org/archives/1558) [others](http://www.theexclusive.org/2017/11/cs-rankings.html) have written about a range of problems with them.

-To this expansive body of criticsim I'll just add that CSRanking.org web site provides a more useful interface for identifying top schools in your area of interest.
+To this expansive body of criticsim I'll add two things:

+1. CSRankings.org provides, in my opinion, a more useful interface than US News for identifying top schools in your area of interest.
+2. CSRankings.org and US News are 80-90% correlated (based on [this data](https://drafty.cs.brown.edu/csopenrankings/)).
+Since you should only be using these rankings as a rough guide, it doesn't make that much difference which you use.

 # More Ranking Sites